despresc/languagetag/languagetag-bcp47/README.md

   subtags and tags.
 The main `tag` quasi-quoter ensures that its input passes linting without any warnings, but there are also other, less strict, quasi-quoters in the module.

+Note that matching based on language ranges (basic or extended) has not yet been added to the package.
+The remainder of the standard, however, is fully supported.

 ## Package update policy